 Development biology is listed in S2000 Bachelor of Science, S3001 Bachelor of Science Advanced - Global Challenges (Honours) and S3002 Bachelor of Science Advanced - Research (Honours) at Clayton as a major or minor.

-The developmental biology major and extended major are not available in the double degree course S2007 Bachelor of Science and Bachelor of Biomedical Science.
+The developmental biology major is not available in the double degree course S2007 Bachelor of Science and Bachelor of Biomedical Science.

 In addition to achieving the broad outcomes of their course, students successfully completing this major will be able to: